AutoFixture/AutoFixture/README.md

 ## Overview

-(Jump straight to the [CheatSheet](https://github.com/AutoFixture/AutoFixture/wiki/Cheat-Sheet) if you just want to see some code samples right away.)
+(Jump straight to the [cheat sheet](https://autofixture.com/docs/reference/cheat-sheet) if you just want to see some code samples right away.)

 AutoFixture is designed to make Test-Driven Development more productive and unit tests more refactoring-safe.
 It does so by removing the need for hand-coding anonymous variables as part of a test's Fixture Setup phase.
 Among other features, it offers a generic implementation of the [Test Data Builder](http://www.natpryce.com/articles/000714.html) pattern.